robNichols-unlimited/Profile/README.md

 # Profile

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.
+The purpose of this project is to be a spalsh page portfolio, sharing some of the projects that I have worked on professionally and personally.
+Those personal projects that are currently hosted will have a link to them in the project listing.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4300/`.
 The app will automatically reload if you change any of the source files.
+Or run `ng serve -o` to have a browser window auto-magically open for you and watch/reload and changes to the source files.

 ## Code scaffolding